About the Richard Jefferies Society

 The Richard Jefferies Society was established on 13 June 1950 and now has members in all parts of the world.
-It is a registered charity (no. 1042838) managed by an Executive Council of volunteers.
+It is a registered charity (No. 1042838) managed by an Executive Council of volunteers.

 The Society aims to promote interest in, and respect for the life and works of Richard Jefferies (1848-1887).

-The Society has a special concern for such places as the writer's birthplace at Coate that houses a Museum dedicated to his memory and is managed by the Richard Jefferies Museum Trust (a separate charity).
+The Society has a special concern for such places in Wiltshire as the writer's birthplace at Coate that houses a Museum dedicated to his memory and is managed by the Richard Jefferies Museum Trust (a separate charity).

-Meetings are held in the winter months by Zoom and the Spring Lecture and Annual General Meeting take place at the Richard Jefferies Museum.
+Meetings are held in the winter months by Zoom and the Spring Lecture and Annual General Meeting take place at the Richard Jefferies Museum

 The Society awards a yearly literary prize for excellence in nature writing in association with the White Horse Bookshop in Marlborough.
 There is a dedicated website.